kellyegan/OpenSCAD-Arduino-Mounting-Library/README.md

 *This creates a box whos dimensions are the extremes of the board.*

 ###holePlacement()
-**boardType** - UNO, LEONARDO, DUEMILANOVE, DIECIMILA, DUE, MEGA, MEGA 2560
+**boardType** - UNO, LEONARDO, DUEMILANOVE, DIECIMILA, DUE, MEGA, MEGA 2560, ETHERNET

 *This is used for placing holes and is the basis of the standoff module. holePlacement takes a child element and places it at each of the mounting hole centers for a given board.*

 ###components(boardType, component, extension, offset)
-**boardType** - UNO, LEONARDO, DUEMILANOVE, DIECIMILA, DUE, MEGA, MEGA 2560
+**boardType** - UNO, LEONARDO, DUEMILANOVE, DIECIMILA, DUE, MEGA, MEGA 2560, ETHERNET

 **component** - ALL, HEADER\_F, HEADER\_M, USB, POWER